ARTIST STATEMENT

 Sensitivity, discernment, inquisition

-My work is deeply personal, a continuous excavation and examination of the people, places, experiences, and movements that have made up my life.
-It is informed by an equally political body of knowledge, having evolved in tandem with my undergraduate studies exploring technology, capital, power, and the environment.
-I am interested in art-making as a research practice, specifically as a mechanism for drawing parallels between the intimacies of individual intellectual and somatic experience, and the entangled social relations that constitute communities at various scales.
+My work is deeply personal, a continuous excavation and examination of the people, places, experiences, and movements witnessed throughout my life.
+Having evolved in tandem with my undergraduate studies, my work is also informed by explorations of technology, capital, power, and the environment.
+I am interested in art-making as a research practice, specifically as a mechanism for drawing parallels between the intimacies of individual intellectual and somatic experience, and the entangled social relations that make up communities at various scales.